Rumble is a fast-paced game of superhero combat, with

 advantage - Super-Powers always take precedence over the basic rules.

-Tai-Chi requires the Hero to allocate 20 Energy during a
+Laser Eyes requires the Hero to spend 10 Energy and

-round's Allocation Phase, giving a bonus during the Resolution
+choose a target during a round's Allocation Phase, giving a damage effect during

 Where a Power's text is in the form "Cost: Effect", then

-the cost must be allocated during the Allocation Phase, and the
+the cost must be chosen and allocated during the Allocation Phase, and the

 Effect doesn't occur until Resolution.
 Unless otherwise specified,